Connect with Wellington

 University research institutes

-We are the top university in New Zealand for research quality (2018 Performance-Based Research Fund rankings) and are home to more than 40 research institutes and centres.
+We are the top university in New Zealand for research quality (Based on the latest Performance-Based Research Fund rankings) and are home to more than 40 research institutes and centres.
 These provide research and learning opportunities for students in related fields, and include the: